ADRL pseudo-instruction enables you to generate

 ADRL r pseudo-instruction

-The available range depends on the instruction set and encoding.
+The available range depends on the instruction set in use:

 Any value that can be generated by two